adam-cattermole/mlflow-docker-azure-guide/README.md

 #### Creating a Dockerfile

 To deploy to our model to the GPU-enabled VM, we must first create a docker container.
-To do this we must leverage CUDA - we used the same version of CUDA that was installed on our VM (11.1.1).
-We also matched the cudNN package to the version we had installed on the VM.
+To do this we must leverage CUDA - we used the same version of CUDA that was included in the DSVM on our VM (11.1.1).
+We also matched the cudNN package to the version we had installed from the DSVM.
 The resulting Dockerfile looked similar to below:

 <ins>***TODO: THIS DOCKERFILE IS UNTESTED***</ins>